kuleshov/audio-super-res/README.md

 https://drive.google.com/file/d/1pqIaxtZpt9GRc-Yp1zCzVoSbQFSLnERF/view?usp=sharing

+To use the model, unzip the file in the `src` directory and run eval with the logname corresponding to the checkpoint file.

 ### Testing the model

 The `run.py` command may be also used to evaluate the model on new audio samples.